andrei-pmbcn/bquizServer/docs.md

 - **type**: the string `'start'`

 Sent when the game host starts the game.
-In response, the server checks whether the sender is the host, whether all players are ready and whether the game is in the prep state; if all three are true, triggers the qinstStartCountdown event
+In response, the server checks whether the sender is the host, whether all players are ready and whether the game is in the prep phase; if all three are true, triggers the qinstStartCountdown event
 ##### cancelStart
 `{type}`
 -**type**: the string `'cancelStart'`

 Sent when the game host cancels starting the game.
-In response, the server checks whether the sender is the host and whether the game is in the ready state; if so, cancels the start countdown.
+In response, the server checks whether the sender is the host and whether the game is in the ready phase; if so, cancels the start countdown.
 ##### answer
 `{type, questionIndex, answer}`
 - **type**: the string `'answer'`
 - **questionIndex**: the index of the question being answered
-- **answer**: an array of the answers selected by the player that together comprise what the player considers the correct answer.
+- **answer**: an array of the sub-answers selected by the player that together comprise what the player considers the correct answer.

 Sent when a player answers a question.
 ##### nextQuestion